the-teachingRSE-project/competencies/summarised_competencies.md

 the research environment, and ensure that they produce sustainable, maintainable code that supports reproducible research outputs, following the \ac{FAIR} principles [@FAIR4RS].

-This community paper defines a first set of core values (@sec:values) and foundational competencies (@sec:required-generic-skills), which an RSE should acquire during training and formal education, as well as further professional development.
+This community paper defines a initial set of core values (@sec:values) and foundational competencies (@sec:required-generic-skills), which an RSE should acquire.
 These are independent of a research domain and are drawn upon skills from traditional SE practice, established research culture, and the commitment to being part of a team.
 While being the result of workshop discussions that were attended